deepanshs/mrsimulator/docs/index.rst

 **About**

-``mrsimulator`` is an open-source python package for fast simulation and analysis of multi-dimensional solid-state magnetic resonance (NMR) spectra of crystalline materials, bio macro-molecules, and amorphous materials.
-Simulate the NMR spectrum of macro-molecules or amorphous in just a few seconds.
+``mrsimulator`` is an open-source python package for fast simulation and analysis of multi-dimensional solid-state magnetic resonance (NMR) spectra of crystalline and amorphous materials.

 ----